LiskHQ/lisk-docs/docs/building-on-lisk/bridge-tokens-to-lisk.md

 ### 2. Get ETH on Sepolia and Lisk Sepolia

-This tutorial explains how to bridge tokens from Sepolia to Lisk Sepolia.
-You will need to get some ETH on both of these testnets.
+You will need to get some ETH on both, Sepolia and Lisk Sepolia networks.

 :::info
 You can use [this faucet](https://sepoliafaucet.com) to get ETH on Sepolia.